 We are committed to welcoming people with disabilities who are accompanied by a support person.
 Any person with a disability who is accompanied by a support person will be allowed to enter the Centre’s premises with his or her support person.
 At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person while on our premises.

-Fees will not be charged for support persons for admission to the Centre’s training, seminars & public events.
+Fees will not be charged for support persons who accompany a participant to Centre training, seminars & public events.
+Support persons are not considered registered participants and do not receive certificates or credentials or materials for Centre courses.
+However, in order to accompany a participant, support persons must comply with any course health and safety requirements/personal protective equipment (PPE) such as safety shoes.
 Customers will be informed of this by a notice that will be posted on the Centre’s website.

 5. Notice of temporary disruption

 The Centre will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
 The notice will be placed at all public entrances and reception area on our premises.

 Walkerton Clean Water Centre will provide training to all employees, trainers and others who deal with the public or other third parties on their behalf, and all those who are involved in the development and approvals of customer service policies, practices and procedures.